International Master High-Performance Sport

 Phone.: +49 681 302 70411

-In urgent circumstances appointments outside these ours can be scheduled via email.
+In urgent circumstances and during semester breaks appointments outside these ours can be scheduled via email.